sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 This document doesn't give an algorithm for computing ENDIVEs from votes, and doesn't give an algorithm for extracting SNIPs from an ENDIVE.
 Those come later.
-(See section XXXXX)
+(See section 04.)

 ## SNIPs

-Each SNIP has three pieces: the part of the SNIP that describes the router; the part of that describes the SNIPs place within an ENDIVE, and the part that authenticates the whole SNIP.
+Each SNIP has three pieces: the part of the SNIP that describes the router, the part of that describes the SNIPs place within an ENDIVE, and the part that authenticates the whole SNIP.

 Why two _separate_ authenticated pieces?
 Because one (the router